selinks/NotesDSL/README.md

 # NotesDSL
-NotesDSL is a Natural Language subset with added concise and self-extendable syntax and semantics for Notes with handling methods as both PaP (pen and paper) and electronic files.
+NotesDSL is a Natural Language subset with concise, expressive syntax and self-extendable runtime semantics for notes with handling methods as both PaP (pen and paper) and electronic files.